-The platform consists of an API organized around RESTful principles.
-The API uses the following HTTP methods/verbs to indicate what actions a user wants to perform when making a request on an endpoint:
+Both of the Platform APIs are organized around RESTful principles.
+The APIs use the following HTTP methods/verbs to indicate what actions a user wants to perform when making a request on an endpoint:

 OPTIONS- To retrieve the methods supported on a specific endpoint.